hpi-swa-lab/qinoq/.github/pull_request_template.md

   - [ ] it is possible to add a lottie morph with the top bar
   - [ ] the newly created morph is also added to the timeline as an own layer
 - [ ] it is possible to add a new morph to the interactive by grab-and-drop
-  - [ ] when a morph is grabed onto the interactive while the global timeline is active, an error message appears and the morph returns to its original position
+  - [ ] when a morph is grabbed onto the interactive while the global timeline is active, an error message appears and the morph returns to its original position
 - [ ] it is still possible to draw morphs in the world
 - [ ] it is possible to remove a morph using the layer info context menu
 - [ ] it is possible to remove a morph from the interactive by grabbing it